 Feed Colostrum as Soon as Possible

 The antibodies (immunoglobulins) in colostrum are large proteins.
-Newborns have openings in their small intestines that can accomodate absorbing these large proteins, but these openings close soon after birth.
+Newborns have openings in their small intestines that can accommodate absorbing these large proteins, but these openings close soon after birth.
 That means newborns should receive a good dose of colostrum within four hours of birth.

 Calves need about two quarts of colostrum (or at least five percent of the calf’s body weight) within four hours of birth – ideally within 30 minutes – and one gallon within 12 hours.